Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 They want to claim their adult independence and they don’t want anymore to be under the emotional yoke of their parents -often mother-.

-In a similar fashion, when you become the judge in adult relationship your power is to make the judged emotionally dependent on your approval.
+In a similar fashion, when you become the judge in an adult relationship your power is to make the judged emotionally dependent on your approval, just like children used to be with their parents.

 They will invest and they will be trying to win over your sympathies.
 Often, they will even try to change or they will on themselves to win your approval.